zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Note how the game's name is different to "validate()", and that to add an image for CSGO, the art asset in the Discord developer application would be named "counter_strike_global_offensive_".
 Finally, for the names of the art assets to be sent to *your* discord developer application, you have the option of either deleting "implementedImage.txt" or otherwise deleting all current text in the file, and adding your own names.

+## (un)Frequently Asked Questions
+Q: Can this script be adapted for use on mobile devices?
+A: no. While the functionality of this script could easily be adapted into a mobile app, Discord does not widely support rich presence from its mobile app.
+If this changes please notify me and i'll (probably) start work on it.

+Q: Can this script be used without webmanMOD?
+A: no. The only other program i have encountered that i can scrape active game info from is CCAPI, which is lesser-used, and more complicated for the user to set-up than webmanMOD.

+Q: Do i need to use the implementedImage.txt?
+A: no, and i will be working on a way to remove it entirely.

 ## TODO
 * implement ability to change time between updates to RPC (currently set to 35 seconds)
 * implement ability to disable temps & fan-speed display,